ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

 ### Choosing the K3s agent node

 To balance things out, you want to run Prometheus in one of your K3s agent nodes and Grafana in the remaining one.
 To do this, use again the affinity rules applied to persistent volumes you have seen before.
-By using that technique, this guide will make Grafana always run in the `k3sagent01` node and Prometheus in the `k3sagent02` node.
+By using that technique, this guide makes Grafana always run in the `k3sagent01` node and Prometheus in the `k3sagent02` node.

 ## Setting up new storage drives in the K3s agents